hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/136_vedanta_in_its_applications_to_indian_life.md

 to the more and more dualistic sects, we find a proportionate quantity of the Smritis quoted, which is out of all proportion to what we should expect from a Vedantist.
-It is, perhaps, because these gave such predominance to the Paurânika authorities that the Advaitist came to be considered as the Vedantist *par excellence*, if I may say so.
+It is, perhaps, because these gave such predominance to the Paurānika authorities that the Advaitist came to be considered as the Vedantist *par excellence*, if I may say so.

 However it might have been, the word Vedanta must cover the whole ground